almaan/GameOfLife/README.md

 [here](https://rosettacode.org/wiki/Conway%27s_Game_of_Life#C.2B.2B), but with
 some modifications:

-* Use single 3D array for switching between world rather than 2 2D arrays
+* Use single a 3D array for switching between worlds rather than two 2D arrays
-* Animated output
+* Animated output (yay!)
 * User input to setup the system

 ## Example